 Morrisons became the UK's #4 supermarket retailer in 2004 as a result of the acquisition of larger rival Safeway.
 That deal elevated what had previously been a regional company into a national player alongside Tesco, Asda and Sainsbury.
 Originally an offshoot of the US group of the same name, Safeway was established as an independent company in 1987.
 Its fortunes were bumpy to say the least over the next ten years, but the group finally found its feet in 2001 with an emphasis on fresh food and aggressive pricing.
-In a bold move to become a national operator, regional group Morrisons agreed a deal to acquire Safeway in 2004 despite fierce competition from a number of other, more powerful buyers.
+In a bold move to become a national operator, regional group Morrisons agreed to acquire Safeway in 2004 despite fierce competition from a number of other, more powerful buyers.
 Yet integration of the two businesses proved far more difficult than Morrisons had anticipated, forcing the group to issue an almost unprecedented total of five profit warnings in just the first six months of 2005.
-Morrisons was back on track by the end of 2006, and delivered strong growth through the recent economic downturn.
-However, trading has been rather more challenging since Christmas 2012, resulting in another change of management in early 2015.
-However, the market remains difficult.
+Morrisons was back on track by the end of 2006, and delivered strong growth through the subsequent economic downturn.
+However, trading has been rather more challenging since Christmas 2012, not lease as a result of expansion by discounters Aldi and Lidl.
+There is no significant threat just yet to Morrisons' position among the Big Four but the market remains challenging.

 Which agencies handle advertising for Morrisons?
 Find out more from Adbrands Account Assignments